CodeDragon03/CodeDragon03/README.md

 </div>

-    % I speak fluent bugs, love to write my code (The human way) and optimize for human readability!
+    % "I love building things, and I believe code should be written for people first, computers second.
+Less head-scratching, more high-fives!."

 <h3>Product Description:</h3>